What Is a Gilt?

 Conventional gilts are quoted in terms of price per £100 face value and are denoted by their coupon rate and maturity date.

-The face value, or nominal value, of a bond represents how much money was initially lent to the bond issuer and, consequently, how much the bondholder will receive at maturity.
+The face value, or nominal value, of a bond represents how much money was initially lent to the bond issuer and, consequently, is also how much the bondholder will receive at maturity.
 The coupon rate represents how much cash the bondholder will receive per year per £100 nominal value the bondholder owns.

-For example, for every £100 nominal held of 1% Treasury Gilt 2040, the holder will receive £1 a year (in two semi-annual payments of £0.50) until the gilt’s maturity date in 2040.
-On the maturity date, the holder will receive the final coupon of £0.50 plus repayment of the £100 nominal.
+For example, for every £100 nominal held of 1% Treasury Gilt 2040, the holder would receive £1 a year (in two semi-annual payments of £0.50) until the gilt’s maturity date in 2040.

 Index-Linked Gilts